Get all the latest data for Nicosia

 What is the 5-year property price forecast for Nicosia as of 2026?

-As of early 2026, cumulative property price growth in Nicosia over the next 5 years is expected to reach approximately 15% to 25%, with apartments likely at the higher end and houses at the lower end of that range.
+As of early 2026, the base-case estimate for cumulative property price growth in Nicosia over the next five years (2026 to 2031) is around +15% to +25%, with apartments likely leading and houses gradually catching up from their current soft patch.

 Which areas in Nicosia will have the best price growth over the next 5 years?